NotebookLM vs ChatGPT: Which Is Better for Research? (2026)

 • NotebookLM's hallucination rate sits at about 0.2%.
 ChatGPT's is closer to 5.1%, dropping to 3.6% when Deep Research is turned on.

 • NotebookLM can create Audio Overviews and podcast-style content.
+It also makes Video Overviews now.
 ChatGPT cannot do this.

 • ChatGPT scores 92% on creative tasks like writing and idea generation.
 NotebookLM scores 65% on the same type of work.

-• NotebookLM uses only Google's Gemini model.
-ChatGPT runs on GPT-5.2 with no option to swap in other AI models.
+• NotebookLM uses only Google's Gemini 3 model.
+ChatGPT runs on ChatGPT 5.5 with no option to swap in other AI models.

 Pricing: NotebookLM vs ChatGPT

-Both tools offer free plans to start, but the best features on each are behind a paywall.
-The gap between free and paid is bigger than most people expect.
-Here is how the plans stack up side by side.
+Both tools are free to start, and the best features sit behind a paywall.
+Here is how the 2026 plans stack up.

 For someone who uses these tools once a week, the free plans on both are fine to start.
 For daily research work, the mid-tier plans give the best value without going overboard.